isomerpages/moe-temaseksec/_curriculum/Character Development.md

 ---
 ![2022.04.08 Temasek Sec Department Photographs 8695.jpg](/images/20220408%20Temasek%20Sec%20Department%20Photographs%208695.jpg)

 The Student Development Team (SDT) oversees the design and delivery of a holistic student development experience.
-With a focus on character education and life-skills development, every Temasekian is nurtured to be a socially responsible youth who is able to lead purposeful lives.
+With a focus on character education and life-skills development, every Temasekian is nurtured to be a socially responsible youth who is able to lead purposeful lives.&nbsp;